-At BenGlassLaw, our long-term disabilty lawyers see all kinds of disabilty insurance policies from a number of major companies.
+At BenGlassLaw, our long-term disability lawyers see all kinds of disability insurance policies from some major companies.
 Recently, we encountered a policy from an employee at AT&T. It was a "self-written" disability insurance policy that was truly atrocious.

 So, what makes the policy so bad?
-There are a few few things.
+There are a few things.

 Most policies retain an “own occupation” period of protection, followed by an “any occupation” period.
 During the “own occupating” period, you have to be unable to do “your own job” to get benefits.
-During the “any occupation” period, generally after 24 momnths, you have to be unable to do “any job in the national economy” to get benefits.
-The “any occupation” standard is much tougher, because there are many jobs in the national economy.
-Here is the definition of disability for LTD benefits from AT&T:
+During the “any occupation” period, generally after 24 months, you have to be unable to do “any job in the national economy” to get benefits.
+The “any occupation” standard is much tougher because there are many sedentary jobs in the U.S. Here is the definition of disability for LTD benefits from AT&T:

 “You are considered Totally Disabled…. when you have an Illness or Injury that prevents you from engaging in any employment for which you are qualified or may reasonably become qualified based on education, training or experience and you are incapable of performing the requirements of a job other than one for which the rate of pay is less than 50% of your pay at the time your LTD started.”

 What this means is simple.
 To get benefits from AT&T, you have to be unable to do any employment in the national economy which would earn you more than 50% of your prior income.
 There is no “own occupation” protection.
 Your inability to do your old job is largely irrelevant.
 We rarely encounter a policy that doesn’t provide even some protection for an inability to do one’s “own occupation.”
 A good policy protects you from an inability to do your “own occupation” for life.